-In a genre teeming with such Type-A personalities as Lars Ulrich, Dave Mustaine, and Kerry King, it’s easy to see why Testament gets overlooked.
-The further you steer away from the life-or-death extremism of thrash metal’s staunchest defenders, the less likely it is that you’ll ever come across someone able to formulate any concept of just how much the band formerly known as Legacy contributed to the Bay Area scene.
+In a genre teeming with Type-A personalities like Lars Ulrich, Dave Mustaine, and Kerry King, it’s easy to see why Testament gets overlooked.
+The further you veer away from the life-or-death extremism of thrash metal’s staunchest defenders, the less likely it is that you’ll ever come across someone able to formulate any concept of just how much the band formerly known as Legacy contributed to the Bay Area scene.

 Everyone knows what happened once Metallica swept in from Los Angeles with nothing but the musical equivalent of eminent domain on its horizon, but how many casual fans can recall the scorching melodies summoned by bands that could never claim a “Black Album” on their resumé?

 How many people put Peterson and Skolnick on the same six-string pedestal as Hammett and Hetfield?

 When will “Envy Life” be deemed worthy enough to be played right alongside “Enter Sandman” during a major American sporting event?